 Candidates for offices with a filing fee are required to pay the filing fee at the time they obtain their nomination documents.
 This applies to Independent candidates also.
+The filing fees for candidates required to file declarations of intention shall be paid at the time the declarations are filed with the county elections official.
 (E.C. § 8105)